Skip to main content

 Genome Organization

-Interphase chromosomes in higher eukaryotic cells are organized in a complex 3D structure in the nucleus, but the principles behind this organization and its functional impacts are not well understood.
-Our research leverages new genome-wide mapping technologies and machine learning algorithms to study 3D genome organization and its impact on gene regulation.
-We aim to: (1) Uncover genome-wide compartmentalization patterns relative to multiple nuclear bodies.
-(2) Investigate the principles of spatial genome organization and its effects on gene regulation.
-(3) Explore chromatin interaction patterns at single-cell resolution and their effect on cell type-specific function.
+Interphase chromosomes in higher eukaryotic cells are organized in a complex 3D structure in the nucleus, yet the principles underlying this organization and its functional impact remain elusive.
+Leveraging advanced genome-wide mapping technologies and AI/ML methods, we explore the regulatory roles of 3D genome organization.
+Our goals include: (1) Deciphering genome-wide compartmentalization patterns relative to nuclear bodies.
+(2) Uncovering the principles of spatial genome organization and its effects on gene regulation.
+(3) Examining 3D chromatin organization at single-cell resolution to reveal cell type-specific functions.

 [See selected publications in 3D epigenome]